y1n/GoElites.Wiki/GettingStarted/FrequentlyAskedQuestions.md

 <div class="admonition tip">
 <p class="first admonition-title">Answer</p>
 <p class="last">
-Our software can currently only be ran on devices with Windows 7 or higher installed (*and which support .NET Framework 4*).
-You have to run emulator (*like Boot Camp for MacOS*) in order to be able to use our software on other operational systems.
+Our software can currently only be ran on devices with Windows 7 or higher installed (<i>and which support .NET Framework 4</i>).
+You have to run emulator (<i>like Boot Camp for MacOS</i>) in order to be able to use our software on other operational systems.
 </p>
 </div>